Table of Contents

 - Coffee: While coffee is not highly acidic, it can lower the mouth’s pH and contribute to enamel erosion.

-- Tea: Black tea and some herbal teas can be acidic, mainly if they contain citrus or fruit flavours.
+- Tea: Black tea and some herbal teas can be acidic, especially if they contain citrus or fruit flavours.

-- Sodas: Colas and other sugary sodas are not only acidic but also high in sugar, which can contribute to dental decay.
+- Sodas: Colas and other sugary sodas are acidic and high in sugar, which can contribute to dental decay.

 - Energy Drinks: Many energy drinks contain citric acid and other acids, which can harm tooth enamel.